leandrofavarin/leandrofavarin.github.io/_pages/about.md

 At the moment, I am absorbing anything I can around [Kotlin](https://kotlinlang.org/).
 It’s the nicest programming language I had the pleasure to get to know.

 I grew up in São Paulo and I currently live in Berlin.
 Berlin’s [message](http://www.paulgraham.com/cities.html) for me is: be creative.
 Build.
 I love building things. e.g. I am currently writing an app (iOS, Android and the backend) to manage my favorite quotes — in Kotlin.
 I also love to learn.
-This is why I worked for companies in the education industry and why I read several non-fiction books in order to grow and expand my mind (see [bookshelf](/bookshelf)).
+This is why I worked for companies in the education industry.

 My newest hobby is cooking plant-based meals.
 Maybe that’s also Berlin’s influence on me.